Simplifying app security: build a secure codebase

 Then, to further reduce the exposure of sensitive data to risk, you should use tokenisation.

-With tokenisation, the server issues the client with a token that can be used to represent sensitive data.
+With data tokenisation, the server issues the client with a token that can be used to represent sensitive data.
 If the connection between the client and the server is compromised, the token is discarded and a new one issued as soon as a secure connection is re-established.

 Developers can also use obfuscation, which essentially scrambles your code – particularly useful with Android apps, which are predominantly written in Java and easy to reverse engineer.